ericdunipace/RcppCGAL/README.md

 `devtools::install_github` function.

-By default, the package will try to download the header files from the CGAL git repository.
+By default, the package will try to download the header files from the CGAL GitHub repository.
 If you already have one downloaded that you prefer to use, you can specify the environmental variable `CGAL_DIR` and `R` will use that
 instead:
 ```R
 Sys.setenv("CGAL_DIR" = "path/to/CGAL")
 ```
-Note: this must be done *before* the package is loaded by `R`.
+Note: this must be done *before* the package is installed by `R`.

-Alternatively, there is a function `cgal_install()` to download the header files or after install.
-This can be used to update or select an old version, if you wish.
+Alternatively, there is a function `cgal_install()` to download the header files after installation.
+This can be used to update to a new version of the header files or select an old version, if you wish.
 See the Installation vignette in the package.

 ### Example
 We provide an example of how to perform Hilbert sorting using an R matrix: